cbuchner1/ccminer/README.txt

                           fugue256    use to mine Fuguecoin
                           groestl     use to mine Groestlcoin
                           heavy       use to mine Heavycoin
-                          jackpot     use to mine Jackpotcoin
+                          jha         use to mine JackpotCoin
                           keccak      use to mine Maxcoin
                           lbry        use to mine LBRY Credits
                           luffa       use to mine Joincoin